csc-training/GenieWebApp.jl/README.md

 - Add public IP
 - Add [persistent storage](https://docs.csc.fi/cloud/pouta/persistent-volumes/)

-We can connect to our virtual machine by following the intructions on [Connecting to your virtual machine](https://docs.csc.fi/cloud/pouta/connecting-to-vm/).
+We can connect to our virtual machine by following the intructions on [connecting to your virtual machine](https://docs.csc.fi/cloud/pouta/connecting-to-vm/).

 ```bash
 ssh ubuntu@<public-ip> -i ~/.ssh/<keyfile>.pem